apache/whimsy/MACOSX.md

 Configure sending of mail
 -------------------------

 Every mail delivery system appears to be different.
-Once whitelisted, `sendmail` works fine on `whimsy-vm4.apache.org`.
+Once configured, `sendmail` works fine on `whimsy-vm6.apache.org`.
 Others may require passwords or may throttle the rate at which emails can be sent.

-The one option that appears to work for everybody is gmail.
+The one option that appears to work for everybody is GMail.

 Create a `~/.whimsy` file, and add the following content: